jaxernst/farmap/README.md

 ## packages/server -> Effect http server (no backend framework, just effect)

 - index.ts is where all the 'live' implementations get composed together and served.
-This entrypoint is where all the services and interfaces get their implementations injected
+This entrypoint is where all the services and modules get their dependencies injected

 #### Generic interfaces + live implementations (generally defined in packages/domain and implemented in /packages/server):